 CHP offers a number of benefits compared to conventional electricity and thermal energy production, including:

-CHP requires less fuel to produce a given energy output and avoids transmission and distribution losses that occur when electricity travels over power lines.
+CHP needs less fuel to produce a given energy output and avoids transmission and distribution losses that occur when electricity travels over power lines.

-The average efficiency of fossil-fueled power plants in the United States is 33 percent.
-This means that two-thirds of the energy used to produce electricity at most power plants in the United States is wasted in the form of heat discharged to the atmosphere.
+The average efficiency of fossil-fueled power plants in the United States is 36 percent.
+This means that 64 percent of the energy used to produce electricity at most power plants in the United States is wasted in the form of heat discharged to the atmosphere.

-By recovering this wasted heat, CHP systems typically achieve total system efficiencies of 60 to 80 percent for producing electricity and useful thermal energy.
+By recovering and using heat from on-site electricity production, CHP systems typically achieve total system efficiencies of 65 to 80 percent.
 Some systems achieve efficiencies approaching 90 percent.

-The illustration below demonstrates the efficiency gains of a 5 megawatt (MW) natural gas-fired combustion turbine CHP system compared to conventional production of electricity and useful thermal energy (i.e., purchased grid electricity and thermal energy from an on-site boiler).
+The illustration below demonstrates the efficiency gains of a 1 MW natural-gas-fired reciprocating engine CHP system compared to conventional production of electricity and useful thermal energy (i.e., purchased grid electricity and thermal energy from an on-site boiler).

 Conventional Generation vs. CHP: Overall Efficiency

 A CHP system’s efficiency depends on the technology used and the system design.
 The five most commonly installed CHP power sources (known as “prime movers”) offer these efficiencies:

 - Microturbine: 60–70 percent

 The Catalog of CHP Technologies contains detailed information about these technologies.